BSSJ has put in place policies to guide the publication process. Below are the standards and requirements that BSSJ seeks to adhere to:

 Changes in authorship

 BSSJ will accept a change of authorship only before the manuscript is published online.
 However, such a request for a change of authorship can be done through the corresponding author.
-Furthermore, any request of change of authorship should be directed in write to the Chief Editor and a Change in Authorship Form should be completed and submitted in time.
+Furthermore, any request for change of authorship should be directed in write to the Chief Editor and a Change in Authorship Form should be completed and submitted in time.

 Submission of Manuscript